AndreWeiner/optDMD/README.md

 # Backpropagation and gradient descent for an optimized DMD

-This code repository accompanies the article [Backpropagation and gradient descent for an optimized DMD](TODO):
+This code repository accompanies the article *Backpropagation and gradient descent for an optimized DMD*:
 ```
-Reference to be added.
+Reference to be added after clearance.
 ```

 This research is part of the research unit [FOR 2895](https://www.for2895.uni-stuttgart.de/) on **Unsteady flow and interaction phenomena at High Speed Stall conditions**.